Veteran Bengali actress Madhabi Mukherjee hospitalised with old age-related ailments | Entertainment

 She acted opposite Soumitra Chatterjee and Uttam Kumar, pioneers of Bengali cinema.
 Mukherjee had won the National Film Award for 'best actress' for her performance in 'Dibratrir Kabya'.

-Some of her well-known films are Mrinal Sen's 'Baishey Shravan', Ritwik Ghatak's 'Subarnarekha' and 'Meghe Dhaka Tara'.
-For Ray, she acted in 'Mahanagar', 'Ghare Baire' and 'Kapurush'.
+Some of her well-known films are Mrinal Sen's 'Baishey Shravan', Ritwik Ghatak's 'Subarnarekha'.
+For Ray, she acted in 'Mahanagar' and 'Kapurush'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)